Cheryl Zaidan resides in Michigan and enjoys writing and researching about health and well-being.

 - If you are completely addicted, consider buying a larger container of the brand.
 Some water is sold in 2-liter bottles, which means there will be less waste than the smaller sizes.

 - 80% of all plastic water bottles never get recycled.
-When you factor in the amount of energy used in manufacturing the bottles, and transporting them to stores, the environmental cost can be staggering.
+When you factor in the amount of energy used in manufacturing the bottles and transporting them to stores, the environmental cost can be staggering.

-- Never ever re-use water bottles.
+- Never re-use water bottles.
 Water bottles were not designed for long term use and light, time, and heat can cause chemicals to leak into your water.
 If you must drink bottled water, throw out the container when you are finished.

 Like anything that seems convenient, there's a trade-off.
 If you feel you can't go cold turkey, try to drink less of the bottled stuff and cut down your weekly bottled water intake little by little.
-Also save the bottles you do use and see how much you're contributing the plastic waste problem.
+Also, save the bottles you do use and see how much you're contributing to the plastic waste problem.
 Finally, don't forget to recycle!
 These small steps will help you kick that bottled water habit once and for all.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.